 Potatoes are a source of carbohydrates, and because obligate carnivores like your cat require a minimal amount of carbohydrates in their diet, feeding them potatoes is not ideal.
 Moreover, raw or undercooked potatoes might even be toxic for your cat.
 Butter or excess oil from fried potatoes can result in diarrhea or stomach upset in your feline.

-While sharing a tiny pice of your boiled or baked potato with your cat will not harm them, this should be avoided.
+While sharing a tiny piece of your boiled or baked potato with your cat will not harm them, this should be avoided.

 Types of Potatoes to Avoid Feeding Cats: